 A study has found that the blue light emitted from mobile phones as well as other mobile devices can accelerate night blindness.
-The study was carried out by the University of Toledo, USA and the researchers explained that the blue light that was emitted from these devices lead to macular degeneration as there was a possibility of it causing poisonous molecules to be generated in the light sensitive cells of the eye.
+The study was carried out by the University of Toledo, USA and the researchers explained that the blue light that was emitted from these devices lead to macular degeneration as there was a possibility of it causing poisonous molecules to be generated in the light-sensitive cells of the eye.

-Although we know that the blue light from the mobile phones does harm our eyes but not about how all this happens.
-As per the assistant Professor of the department of Chemistry and biochemistry of the University, the idea of the experiment is to explain how the acceleration of blindness occurs so that therapies for slowing down macular degeneration can be discovered and implemented.
-One such example of the same is ‘new kind of eye drop’.
+Although we know that the blue light from mobile phones does harm our eyes but not about how all this happens.
+As per the assistant Professor of the Department of Chemistry and biochemistry of the University, the idea of the experiment is to explain how the acceleration of blindness occurs so that therapies for slowing down macular degeneration can be discovered and implemented.
+One such example of the same is a ‘new kind of eye drop’.

 What is Macular Degeneration?

-Age related Macular Degeneration (AMD) has three stages -
+Age-related Macular Degeneration (AMD) has three stages -

 - Early AMD – Recognized by yellow deposits under the retina early AMD does not have major symptoms as there is no loss of vision.
 Hence, it is a good idea to examine your eyes on a regular basis.